EstevesX10/Client-Server-Multiplayer-Game/README.md

     conda activate NodeJS

+For the next command make sure to be inside the Server Client Multiplayer Game Folder

+    cd ./"Server Client Multiplayer Game"

-Install some other packages via npm:
+and therefore install some other packages via npm:

     npm install express@4.18.2 nodemon@3.1.4